 Myth 1: Non-release bindings mounted in a 4 hole insert pattern allow for the best flex of snowblades; any other bindings, such as release bindings, do not allow full performance.

-2) Release Bindings.
+Ski Release Bindings.
 These bindings do release in case of a fall, usually in many directions, to prevent a variety of injuries.
 These ski bindings mount directly into the snowblades, usually with 8 screws like ski bindings on skis.
 Most release bindings allow for the full flex of the snowblades.
 The major disadvantage is cost, as the many included safety features basically cost more.
-These will tend to weigh slightly more than most other bindings with the exception of the Bomber Bindings., though this isn’t noticeable when riding downhill.
 Leashes are not necessary with release bindings as they come with brakes that come down when the bindings come off to hold them in place so they don’t get away from you.
 The major advantage of these is that they make snowblades the safest snowriding tool on the mountain (as compared to skis, snowboards or tele skis).
 The other advantage is that you can just step in and go, whereas the non-release bindings require more time to get on and off (and bending over).

-Release bindings can come in a model that adjusts to many different boot sizes such as the Tyrolia SP100 used in the Head 94 or the Summit Models.
+Release bindings can come in a model that adjusts to many different boot sizes such as the Tyrolia SP100 used in the Head 94 or the Atomic L10 on Summit Models as well as the high performance Atomic FFG12.
 Adjustable bindings usually use a rail to slide the toe and heel piece easily to fit your ski boots.
 There are also release bindings that are just a toe and heel piece with brake that are fitted exactly to your boot size and don’t adjust.

 Depending on the width of the snowblades, sometimes wider brakes are necessary so they can clear the snowblade and work like they are supposed to.
 SnowbladesOnline.com provides these brakes at no additional charge.